AnshulyadavUnofficial/AnshulYadavMastersProject/README.md

 * **`Code/main_nb_1.ipynb`**: The primary experiment pipeline.
 This notebook executes the Walk-Forward Optimization (WFO), trains the deep learning models across the ablation grid, generates predictions, and runs the downstream portfolio backtests.
 * **`Code/covariance_tests.ipynb`**: Contains the empirical diagnostics and visualizations for the Spectral Covariance Score ($S_A$), proving the stability of the eigenvector subspace and the volatility of the absolute market energy scale.

-*(Note: Raw data, cached features, and heavy model weights are excluded from this repository to respect GitHub size limits.)*

 ---

 ## Installation & Setup